siddhimane900/AgenticAI_Journey/README.md

 ## 🛠️ Technologies Used
 - Python 3
 - Command Line Interface (CLI)
--Day 6 - Memory-Based Chatbot
+- Day 6 - Memory-Based Chatbot

 ## 📌 Overview
 This project enhances the previous chatbot by adding memory capabilities.
 The chatbot can remember the user's name and favorite programming language, enabling more personalized interactions.